recp/cglm/docs/source/affine.rst

 `MVP = Projection * View * Model`, model will be applied first, then view then projection.

 **Confused?**

+In the end the last function call applied first in shaders.

 As alternative way, you can create transform matrices individually then combine manually, but don't forget that `glm_translate`, `glm_rotate`, `glm_scale`... are optimized and should be faster (an smaller assembly output) than manual multiplication